 Investigating and comparing financials

+Due diligence allows a potential buyer to check if sales forecasts and projections are realistic.
+Customer and supplier comments will be tallied against information supplied by the business.
 Balance sheets will be compared, and the buyer may request a comprehensive audit and assess whether any outstanding debts are manageable.

 Talking to and auditing employees

-Employees may be asked if they will stay or leave following a change of ownership.
-A buyer will also want to know which employees can help them most in effecting a seamless transition.
+A buyer will audit employees against any industry pay agreements.
+They will also check employee turnover against industry norms.
+Employees can be asked if they will stay or leave following a change of ownership.
+A buyer will also want to know which employees can help support a seamless transition.

 Set up a digital due diligence folder